AshGw/AES-256/README.md

 If you want to encrypt a file :
 1) Follow the steps above to set the key up.
-2) Create an instance of the class CryptFiles and pass 2 arguments, the first one being the target file and the second argument is the key :
+2) Create an instance of the class CryptFiles and pass 2 arguments, the first one being the target file and the second argument being the key :
 ```python
 instance1 = CryptFiles('target.txt', key)
 ```